microsoft/SciStanPy/docs/_sources/index.rst.txt

    # Build the model
    model = MyModel(temperatures, reaction_rates)

-Compehensive documentation for the SciStanPy API can be found :doc:`here <api/index>`.
-For starting quickly, however, the most important modules and objects are :doc:`model <api/model/model>`, :doc:`parameters <api/model/components/parameters>`, and :doc:`operations <api/operations>`.
-Less frequently used, but also important, is the :doc:`constants <api/model/components/constants>` module.
-Follow the links for detailed API references.
-In short, however, the :py:class:`~scistanpy.model.model.Model` object forms the backbone of all SciStanPy models, distributions defined in :doc:`parameters <api/model/components/parameters>` define those models' variables, :doc:`operations <api/operations>` define transformations of those variables, and :doc:`constants <api/model/components/constants>` provide fixed values used throughout the model.

 Once a model is defined, there are multiple ways to use it.
 First, you may wish to explore the effects of different hyperparameter values.
 This can be done through an interactive interface as below: